DiLiubarets/GoodREADME-generator/README.md

 * [Questions](#questions)

 ## Description
-Create a command-line application that dynamically generates a README.md from a user's input.
+Create a command line application that dynamicaly generates a README.md from a user`s input

 ## Installation instructions
 clone repo from GitHub